The Height of Tornado Season

 So now that we have the “where,” we need to examine when to go storm chasing.
 As previously stated, we conduct our storm chasing tours during the height of the Great Plains Tornado Season.
 Here are a series of images from the Storm Prediction Center that show when the most storms and tornadoes occur.

-Although the given graphic here shows data from 2008, it is fairly representative of a typical, “average” year.
+Although the given graphic here shows data from 2008, it is fairly representative of a typical year.

-In late April through to late June, the severe actively typically shifts into the Great Plains.
-This is dependent mostly on the jet stream which tends to “dip” into the plains during this time and brings with it several low pressure systems.
+In late April through to late June, the severe actively typically shift into the Great Plains.
+This is due to the jet stream which tends to dip into the plains bringing with it severe storms.

-As you can see from the graph here, April through June are fairly consistent with its number of “Daily Outbreaks”.
-This is when we offer our tours due to the best possible chances of witnessing a tornado event on any given day during any of these weeks.
-In short, any day from March 20th to June 15th has the same exact and equal chances of witnessing a tornado event, and most definitely a severe storm event.
+As you can see from the graph here, April through June is fairly consistent with its number of daily outbreaks.
+This is the peak of the spring tornado season in the Great Plains.
+We offer our tours during this peak season due to the best chances of a tornado event on any given day.
+Any day from March 20th to June 15th has equal chances of witnessing a tornado.

-We can also see from the 2008 Tornado Summary that after about the 3rd week of June, the number of outbreak days falls off sharply.
-The reason for this is once again directly related to the Jet Stream, which begins to become much more linear at higher latitudes as it moves into the Canadian Prairies.
+We can also see that after about the 3rd week of June, the number of outbreak days falls off sharply.
+The reason for this is once again directly related to the Jet Stream.
+As a result, it begins to become more linear at higher latitudes as it moves into the Canadian Prairies.

-As you can see from the “Tornado Probabilities” graphics above (available from the Storm Prediction Center), as we move through May and into June, the probabilities shift to the north.
-So if you choose a tour during the earlier weeks in May, it’s safe to say that it is “probable” that we will be conducting our storm chasing activities in places such as the Texas Panhandle region or in central Oklahoma.
+As you can see from the graphics above, from May and into June, the probabilities shift to the north.
+Therefore, choosing a tour during an earlier week in May, it’s safe to say that it is probable we will be conducting storm chasing activities in places such as the Texas Panhandle region and central Oklahoma.

-Again, this is more of a “rule” than a “law,” so it’s entirely possible that an early May chase might take place in Nebraska and a late June chase might take place in the Texas Panhandle, though less probable.
+Again, this is more of a rule than law, so an early May chase might take place in Nebraska and a late June chase might take place in the Texas Panhandle, though less probable.

 On the next page, we’ll discuss storm chasing in the North vs. South of Tornado Alley.